venu-shastri/clean-code-craft/design-harmony.md

 - **`Significant Duplication`**
 	- What is significant
 		- It is the largest possible chain of duplication that can be formed in that portion of code, by uniting all islands of exact clones that are close enough to each other.
-• It is large enough.
+		- It is large enough.
+	- Code duplication harms the uniqueness of entities within a system.
+	- If duplication appears, it becomes much harder to locate errors because the assumption “only class X implements this, therefore the error can be found there” does not hold anymore

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTcwNDI4MTE3LDExMzA5MDE4NjYsOTI0Nz
-YyNDg5LDE4ODAxNDAyMiw0NjczNDQ4NzJdfQ==
+eyJoaXN0b3J5IjpbMTMzODgyMjM4MiwxMTMwOTAxODY2LDkyND
+c2MjQ4OSwxODgwMTQwMjIsNDY3MzQ0ODcyXX0=
 -->